Generation of photonic hooks from patchy microcylinders: Results and Discussion

 As reported in the previous work~\cite{19GuG, 20LiuCY}, the formation mechanism of PJs and PHs can be analyzed using the time-averaged Poynting vector.
-In this work, the Poynting vector (blue conical arrows) of the optical field of the pristine and patchy cylinders under plane wave illumination is simulated with the FDTD method [Fig. 2(c), (d)], and the corresponding field-lines of the Poynting vector distribution are shown as the black lines in Fig. 2(a) and (b).
-As shown in Fig. 2(c), the spatial distribution of the Poynting vector inside and near the pristine cylinder is symmetric to the midline of the PJ [Fig. 2(c)].
+In this work, the Poynting vector (blue conical arrows) of the optical field of the pristine and patchy cylinders under plane wave illumination is simulated with the FDTD method (Figure \ref{Figure 2}c,d), and the corresponding field-lines of the Poynting vector distribution are shown as the black lines in Figure \ref{Figure 2}a,b.
+As shown in Figure \ref{Figure 2}c, the spatial distribution of the Poynting vector inside and near the pristine cylinder is symmetric to the midline of the PJ (Figure \ref{Figure 2}c).
 Because the length of the conical arrows is proportional to the value of energy flux, the area containing longer arrows indicates a higher energy flux in that area.
-We can see that the energy flow corresponding to the pristine cylinder's optical field is focused into a classical PJ at the shadow side of the cylinder [Fig. 2(c)].
-However, as for pathcy cylinders, part of the incident light is reflected backwards to the space by the Ag film, which breaks the symmetry of illumination and makes the energy flow inside the microcylinder unbalanced.
-This asymmetric flow of energy is then focused into a curved beam after leaving the patchy cylinder, as shown in Fig. 2(d).
+We can see that the energy flow corresponding to the pristine cylinder's optical field is focused into a classical PJ at the shadow side of the cylinder (Figure \ref{Figure 2}c).
+However, as for patchy cylinders, part of the incident light is reflected backwards to the space by the Ag film, which breaks the symmetry of illumination and makes the energy flow inside the microcylinder unbalanced.
+This asymmetric flow of energy is then focused into a curved beam after leaving the patchy cylinder, as shown in Figure \ref{Figure 2}d.